Wryder is a stablecoin conversion app that allows users to exchange US dollars for various types of stablecoin and vice versa.

 Using components and colors from our finished landing page as a guide, I treated the flow with some much needed visual polish.

 One aspect of the web design that I'm particularly proud of is how the conversion table auto-updates with appropriate amounts, fees, and corresponding logos as a user is typing in their information.
-This interaction can be seen beneath the hi-fi web screens.

 The account page for the Wryder app proved to be a great challenge for our team.
 Just like the rest of our design process for responsive, we decided to tackle the account page on a mobile breakpoint first.
 After completing some initial sketches, we jumped into a lo-fi wireframe...and behold!
 This was our terrible first stab at Wryder's account page.